asxyzp/carboledger-takehome/readme.md

 - Your frontend should be built using React.js.
 - You may use a state management library if necessary.
 - Your application should follow responsive design principles and work on various screen sizes.

+## Development Logs

+> Read the development logs noting down the process for development of this application in the files `/notes/process-log.md`.